-If treatment such as stretching, insoles, and rest haven’t improved your symptoms after a few months, or your condition is having a significant impact on your life, your podiatrist, physiotherapist, or GP may suggest further treatment.
+If you find that treatment such as stretching, insoles, and rest doesn’t improve your symptoms after a few months, or your condition is having a significant impact on your life, your podiatrist, physiotherapist, or GP may suggest further treatment.

 Steroid injections for plantar fasciitis